 When she’d arrive at a previously unknown point, or hear something witty, she’d scribble it in a little notebook, a place to record things she valued from that day.

-She inflated my ego and shrunk my trousers on more than one occasion, with the look only a sensual woman can give me.
+She inflated my ego and shrunk my trousers on more than one occasion, with the look only a sensual woman can give.
 She made me smile, and look forward to seeing her again.

 One evening, I invited her out for something to eat.
 We had Mexican at a decent enough place.
 After the meal we walked around the mezzanine.
 She fished out a pen for another entry in her notebook.
-I asked her if I was in the journal, and she responded with a deep crimson blush in the affirmative.
+I asked her if I was in the journal, and she responded with a deep crimson blush.

 We rounded a corner, and I suddenly pulled her between the columns.
 Out of sight from the eyes above, I tasted her passion.
 Just as quickly, I walked on, her following behind, flushed and panting.
 She caught up and asked why I did that.
 Something for her journal, I said.